Texas Cowboys: Distinguished alumni

-Suspension and Return
+Suspensions

-The Cowboys have been suspended and returned after two incidents on campus.
+The Cowboys have been suspended twice after hazing incidents.

 In 1995, the Texas Cowboys were suspended from the UT campus for five years after one of their New Men, Gabe Higgins, died during a retreat.
 Independent investigators determined that the Texas Cowboys engaged in eight hazing violations.
 The organization was already on probation for hazing at the time, and this was the third penalty for hazing in as many years.
 The Texas Cowboys were reestablished in 2000.

 In 2019, the Texas Cowboys were suspended from the UT campus for six years for hazing violations.
-New Men Nicholas Cumberland died in a car crash returning from a retreat held at a ranch outside of Austin.
-Nicholas's death prompted a university investigation into the retreat, which discovered multiple forms of hazing that led to the group's suspension, including forced ingestion of unwanted substances (including cat food), coerced animal cruelty (namely biting a hamster's head off), and physical brutality.
+New Man Nicholas Cumberland died in a car crash returning from a retreat held at a ranch outside of Austin.
+Cumberland's death prompted a university investigation into the retreat, which discovered multiple forms of hazing that led to the group's suspension, including forced ingestion of unwanted substances (including cat food), coerced animal cruelty (namely biting a hamster's head off), and physical brutality.
 The Texas Cowboys accepted the terms of their suspension.

-In 2023, The University of Texas granted the Texas Cowboys provisional permission to return to campus.
+In 2023, the University of Texas granted the Texas Cowboys provisional permission to return to campus.
 This decision is part of the university's Nine Dimensions of Successful Student Organizations program, which aims to foster accountability and address hazing within student groups.
-As part of their return, the Texas Cowboys are now required to follow the Nine Dimensions program, which includes self-reflection, value definition, behavior expectations, governance establishment, and the promotion of an anti-hazing culture.
-Oversight for these requirements is provided by the Office of the Dean of Students.
 As of 2023, the Texas Cowboys are officially back on campus, operating under these revised guidelines.